 In 2014, the ASPCA launched the West Coast relocation program as part of the ASPCA’s commitment to helping at-risk animals in the Los Angeles metropolitan area.
 Between 2014 and 2018, the LA program moved 40,954 animals and is on pace to hit 50,000 in 2019.

 The Nancy Silverman Rescue Ride (NSRR)

 Launched in January 2015, the ASPCA’s Nancy Silverman Rescue Ride (NSRR) initiative is aimed at relocating dogs from areas of high homeless pet overpopulation in the Southeast to locations in the Northeast.
 In 2018, the NSRR was responsible for the movement of 16,652 animals.

 WaterShed Animal Fund Rescue Ride (WAFRR)

 Launched in 2017, the WAFRR is the ASPCA’s newest animal relocation route, focused on the Midwest region.
 The WAFRR is made possible by and named for the WaterShed Animal Fund.
 This Oklahoma-based non-profit funds innovative programs aimed at improving the lives of companion animals.
-In its first year, WAFRR moved 5,715 animals in need and is set to double that number in 2018.
+In its first two years, WAFRR moved 14,183 animals in need.

 Saving Lives with Relocation Grants